Why Animated Explainer Videos?

 STEP FIVE: Create Moodboard / Style Guides

 For the first four steps, you’ve been working in a text editor program.
 Now it’s time to get visual!
 Animated explainer videos are all about the graphics, so make sure to do your research and really put in some time here to make the view as dynamic as possible.
-Collect references from your favorite artworks, graphics, cartoons, and other animations that fit the style you are going for.
+Collect references from your favorite artworks, graphics, cartoons, and various examples of explainer videos that fit the style you are going for.
 Abduzeedo.com is a great place to get inspiration for various styles.
 Pinterest is another helpful tool that lets you gather assets, share ideas among your team, and get feedback.
 You aren’t looking to copy another artist’s work here, but rather to be inspired, reference specific elements that you want to incorporate, and identify feelings that different pieces evoke.
 This is another great checkpoint to make sure everyone is on the same page.

 STEP SIX: Create Storyboards